-Varieties of basil herb exist.
-"Mediterranean" cultivar which is typically known as sweet basil has light green leaves as opposite to "Asian basil" (Ocinum sanctum) that features large, hairy stems and stalks with pink flowers, purple or pink leaves in addition to possessing stronger ‘clove’ like flavor.
-There is also lemon basil, which has "lemon" flavor.
-Thai basil (O. basilicum 'Horapha') is similar in characteristics to Asian basil but features narrow, pointed, light green color leaves with a sweet licorice like aroma.
+Many different subspecies of basil herb exist.
+The "Mediterranean" cultivar which typically known as "sweet basil" has light green leaves.
+In contrast, "Asian basil" (Ocimum sanctum) features large, hairy stems and stalks with pink flowers, purple or pink leaves in addition to possessing stronger "clove"-like flavor.
+There is also "lemon basil," which has pleasant lemony flavor.
+Thai basil (O. basilicum 'Horapha') is similar in characteristics to Asian basil but features narrow, pointed, light green color leaves with a sweet licorice-like aroma.

-Mediterranean sweet basil is mild and possesses sweet anise/clove flavor.
-For the same reason, it is also recognized as culinary basil since it is used extensively in the cuisine all over the woorld.
+The European "sweet basil" is mild and possesses sweet anise/clove flavor.
+For the same reason, it is also recognized as culinary basil since it is used extensively in the cuisine all over the world.

-Basil leaves hold many notable plant derived chemical compounds that are known to have disease preventing and health promoting properties.
+Basil leaves hold many important plant-derived chemical compounds that are known to have disease preventing and health promoting properties.

-Basil leaves compose of several health benefiting essential oils such as eugenol, citronellol, linalool, citral, limonene and terpineol.
-These compounds are known to have anti-inflammatory and anti-bacterial properties.
+Basil leaves compose of many health benefiting essential oils such as eugenol, citronellol, linalool, citral, limonene, and terpineol.
+These compounds are known to have anti-inflammatory, and antibacterial properties.

-The herb is very low in calories and contain no cholesterol.
-Nonetheless, its is one of the finest sources of many essential nutrients, minerals, and vitamins that are required for optimum health.
+The herb is very low in calories and contains no cholesterol.
+Nonetheless, its is one of the finest sources of many essential nutrients, minerals, and vitamins critical to optimum health.

 Zea-xanthin, a yellow flavonoid carotenoid compound, is selectively absorbed into the retinal macula lutea where it found to filter harmful UV rays from reaching the retina.
-Studies suggest that common herbs, fruits, and vegetables that are rich in zea-xanthin anti-oxidant help to protect from age-related macular disease (AMRD), especially in the elderly.
+Studies suggest that common herbs, fruits, and vegetables that are rich in zeaxanthin antioxidant help to protect from age-related macular disease (AMRD), especially in the older adults.

-100 g of fresh herb basil leaves contain astoundingly 5275 mg or 175% of daily required doses of vitamin A. Vitamin A is known to have antioxidant properties and is essential for vision.
-It is also required for maintaining healthy mucusa and skin.
-Consumption of natural foods rich in vitamin-A has been found to help the body protect from lung and oral cavity cancers.
+100 grams of fresh herb basil leaves contain astoundingly 5275 mg or 175% of daily required doses of vitamin A. Vitamin-A is known to have antioxidant properties and is essential for vision.
+It also required for maintaining healthy mucosa and skin.
+Consumption of natural foods rich in vitamin-A has been found to help the human body protect from lung and oral cavity cancers.

 Basil herb contains a good amount of minerals like potassium, manganese, copper, and magnesium.
 Potassium is an important component of cell and body fluids, which helps control heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Manganese utilized by the human body as a co-factor for the antioxidant enzyme, superoxide dismutase.

-Sweet basil employed generously in the cooking in Mediterranen region.
-Oftentimes, it is grown as pot-herb in the backyard so that its fresh leaves and flowers can be readily harvested for immediate use.
+Sweet basil employed generously in the cooking in the Mediterranean countries.
+Often, it is grown as a potherb in the backyard so that its fresh leaves and flowers can be readily harvested for immediate use.

-Fresh sweet basil herb should be stored inside the refrigerator set at appropriate humidity.
-Dried basil should be kept in a tightly sealed glass container in a cool, dark and dry place where it will keep fresh for upto six months.
+Store fresh sweet basil herb in the refrigerator set at proper humidity.
+Dried basil should be kept in a tightly sealed glass container, in a cool, dark, and dry place where it will stay fresh for up to six months.

 Wash fresh Basil in cold running water or rinse for few minutes to remove any dirt or pesticide residues.
-In order to keep the fragrance and flavor intact, sweet basil is generally added at the final moment in the cooking recipes since prolonged cooking results in evaporation of its essential oils.
+Sweet basil is added at the final moments in the recipes to keep its fragrance and flavor intact; since prolonged cooking results in evaporation and loss of its essential oils.